-By using second and third derivative curves of the 4500 cm-1 (2.2 μ m) and 7000 cm-1 (1.4 μ m) absorption regions of kaolinite Near-Infrared spectra, we demonstrate that the signature of kaolinite can bring information about its crystallinity when referred to the Hinkley and Liétard XRD Indices.
+By using second and third derivative curves of the $4500 \, \text{cm}^{-1}$ (2.2 $\mu$ m) and $7000 \, \text{cm}^{-1}$ (1.4 $\mu$ m) absorption regions of kaolinite near-infrared spectra, we demonstrate that the signature of kaolinite can bring information about its crystallinity when referred to the Hinckley and Liétard XRD Indices.

 The resulting NIR indices could be related to shifts in position of some of the spectral contributions as well as the second derivative intensity of local maxima.
 These two parameters are shown to be mostly correlated to the Liétard Index variations for the interfoliar Al2-OH vibrations.
-For instance, good matches with the Lietard XRD index are obtained for the 7115 cm-1 (1.405 μ m) shifts and for intensity variations of the 4560 cm-1 (2.193 μ m) contribution, with correlations of 87% and ~95%, respectively.
+For instance, good matches with the Lietard XRD index are obtained for the 7115 cm-1 (1.405 μm) shifts and for intensity variations of the 4560 cm-1 (2.193 μm) contribution, with correlations of 87% and ~95%, respectively.
 This observation allows us to assert that it is possible to trace the modification of the interfoliar OH groups configurations by variation of the kaolinite stacking degree, and hence by its crystallinity.
-The present data, and the use of a third spectral criteria called Sharpened Peak Width (SPW), also reveal that the modifications of the spectral properties of the inner-hydroxyls groups are much weaker than those of interfoliar OH groups because their crystal chemistry environment is more constrained and only slightly affected by stacking defects.
+The present data, and the use of a third spectral criteria called sharpened peak width (SPW), also reveal that the modifications of the spectral properties of the inner-hydroxyls groups are much weaker than those of interfoliar OH groups because their crystal chemistry environment is more constrained and only slightly affected by stacking defects.
 It was also possible to discuss the fact that the structural iron content in kaolinite, originating from octahedral substitutions with Al atoms, cannot be clearly used as a proxy for the crystallinity of kaolinite on the basis of NIR data.

-The results on spectral criteria versus geological origin show that the crystallinity of kaolinite can be used as a proxy to determine its geological origin only in a very limited extent.
+The results on spectral criteria vs. geological origin show that the crystallinity of kaolinite can be used as a proxy to determine its geological origin only in a very limited extent.
 Within the selected set of samples, we show that well-ordered kaolinites can be found in all geological contexts (soils, sediments, hydrothermal alterations).
 For a given type of environment, either sedimentary or pedogenetic, kaolinites can present various degrees of crystalline order according to their local conditions of formation.
 In addition, a poorly ordered kaolinite is more likely to have a sedimentary or pedogenetic origin, which will have to be confirmed on a larger set of hydrothermal kaolinites.
-Accordingly, NIR measurements on the Mars surface with appropriate spectral resolution and quality should allow one in the next future to determine the degree of disorder of kaolinite and in the best case to constrain its condition of formation in term of geological environment, i.e., hydrothermal vs. low temperature alteration.
+Accordingly, NIR measurements on the Mars surface with appropriate spectral resolution and quality should allow one in the future to determine the degree of disorder of kaolinite and, in the best case, to constrain its condition of formation in terms of the geological environment, i.e., hydrothermal vs. low-temperature alteration.